FACTBOX-Why is Prince Harry giving evidence in court? | Law-Order

 Since then, MGN has settled more than 600 claims at a cost of over 100 million pounds ($120 million) in damages and costs.
 WHAT DOES HARRY SAY THE MIRROR GROUP NEWSPAPERS DID?

 Harry says 140 stories which appeared in MGN papers were the result of phone-hacking or other unlawful behaviour; however, the trial is only considering 33 of these.
-His lawyers said the intrusion led to the breakdown of his relationship with a long-term girlfriend, Chelsy Davy.
+His lawyers said the intrusion led to the breakdown of his relationship with a long-term girlfriend, Chelsy Davy, and that MGN had sown "the seeds of discord" in Harry's relationship with his elder brother Prince William.

 In other documents released at the outset of the trial, MGN admitted there was evidence that private investigators had been instructed to unlawfully gather information about three of those involved in the test cases, including, on one occasion, Harry.
 The publisher said it unreservedly apologised and that he was entitled to compensation.

 However it has rejected his other claims.
-In documents, it says some of the information had been passed on by a former senior aide working for his father.
+Its lawyer said there was no evidence to say his phones had ever been hacked and in documents, it said some of the information had been passed on by a former senior aide working for his father.
 WHY IS HARRY TAKING ACTION?

+Harry is suing MGN to focus attention on alleged unlawful activities and not because of "some vendetta against the press", his lawyer has said.
+The MGN case is one of four that Harry is currently pursuing at the High Court against British newspapers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)